kuronekouwu/enkanetwork.py-data/README.md

 ## Update
 I found new source for get new excel data.
 So I will come back and auto update library again.

-And unfortunatly, I can't to tell where soruce excel data.
+And unfortunatly, I can't to tell where source excel data.

 Anyway, Thank you everyone use this project🙏